njbowen/Cellosaurus_Ancestry/README.md

 ## Features
 - **Streaming**: Efficiently process large XML files without loading them entirely into memory.
 - **Filtering**: Filter cell lines based on presence of ancestry data.
-- **Output**: Generates CSV and Excel files with sorted data by African ancestry.
+- **Output**: Generates a CSV file with results  and Excel file with results sorted by descending African ancestry % from Cellosaurus.

 ## Installation